 Order online and schedule time for pickup in-store.
 Menu and location availability may vary.
 While supplies last.

 Fragrant fresh herbs, garlic and tangy vinegar prove a perfect match for slow-cooked brisket.
 Be sure to baste frequently for moist and tender results.

 Classic Matzo Ball Soup

-Here’s our version of a classic.
-Poaching chicken breast right into the broth gives the soup wonderful flavor and aroma, and fresh dill adds brightness.
+Poaching chicken breast right into the broth gives this classic soup wonderful flavor and aroma, and fresh dill adds brightness.

 Polish-Style Beet Soup

 Sometimes called clear borscht, this rendition of the traditional Polish soup is surprisingly light and brothy.

 Roasting chicken with a delicious crust of herbs, salt and pepper gurantees an irresistible dinner dish.
 Serve alongside roasted veggies for a simple meal.